 4 – Take a cooking class

-I find that food brings people together in all sorts of wonderful and delicious ways.
-With COVID-19, cooking classes may be harder to find but it’s definitely worth checking out because they are fun, tasty, and learning to cook a dish with your kid is a great bonding experience.
+Food brings people together in all sorts of wonderful and delicious ways.
+Cooking classes, even those offered virtually, are fun, tasty, and learning to cook a dish with your kid is a great bonding experience.

 5 – See a play

 The most memorable dates I ever had with one of my parents was my mom taking me to see Broadway shows.
 The Phantom of the Opera was our favorite.
 We lived in New Jersey so it was an easy train ride to NYC and these times were so special.
 You don’t need to see a Broadway play to have a great time though.
-Local theaters often have plays and many have reopened now, just with a lot smaller audiences.
+Local theaters often have wonderful shows and tickets are usually affordable.

 6 – Throw an axe

 An activity for older kids and teens, axe throwing is a lot of fun.
-And it gets out a lot of frustration, which let’s just admit it, we all pretty much have had in abundance this last year.
+And it gets out a lot of frustration, which let’s just admit it, we all pretty much have had in abundance these last couple years.
 Places like Craft Axe Throwing have spots all over the country and your town may have a local place as well.

 7 – Stroll through a museum